MC-19/Upgrade-Hub/Clase-Hacking/Ejercicios-HackThebox/Network-Enumeration-with-Nmap.md

     Our client wants to know if we can identify which operating system their provided machine is running on.
 Submit the OS name as the answer.
       ```nmap -vv -sV -p 22,80 10.129.243.50```

+Ejercicio2
+    After the configurations are transferred to the system, our client wants to know if it is possible to find out our target's DNS server version.
+Submit the DNS server version of the target as the answer.
+    ```nmap -vv -sU -p 53 ip --script dns-nsid```

+Ejercicio3
+   Now our client wants to know if it is possible to find out the version of the running services.
+Identify the version of service our client was talking about and submit the flag as the answer.
+      ```ncat -nv --source-port 53 10.129.231.20 50000 ```